Please click on the titles to open and close the following information sections.

 If you have additional questions, please send them to firstname.lastname@example.org

-Yes, registration for both clinics involves the same link and same booking form.
+Yes, registration for both the regular and virtual services is done using the same link and same booking form.
 There is a tick box on the booking form that individuals living outside of London must select.
 This will indicate to Jnetics that they will be attending the Virtual Clinic.

 You can either book an appointment further in advance, or wait to see if there are any cancellations.
 If you are pregnant and you will be over 11 weeks pregnant by the time of the next available appointment, please email email@example.com and we will try our best to accomodate your needs.